-Gordon Thomas of St. John’s was led into provincial court Wednesday, the day after he allegedly stabbed a man outside the Village Shopping Centre.
-He’s charged with assault causing bodily harm and will return to court Aug.
+Gordon Thomas of St. John’s was led into provincial court Wednesday.
+He will return to court Aug.
 18 after a week long psychiatric assessment. — Photo by Rosie Gillingham/The Telegram

 Wearing white police-issued coveralls and flip-flops, he didn’t look at reporters and said nothing during his brief time in the courtroom.

 A day before, the 38-year-old was said to have caused quite a stir in front of the Village Shopping Centre in the west end of St. John’s, where he allegedly stabbed another man with a knife.

 The incident happened at around 5 p.m.
 Tuesday outside Labels clothing store.